tuzmusic/comala-js/README.md

 So it's a lot of work and a lot of thought has to go into it.

-## The *Real* Problem
+### The *Real* Problem
 All of that is hard enough.
 But I haven't been completely honest here.
-My pseudocode examples, which maybe aren't very "pseudo", make it appear as if Comala can be configured using Javascript, or some other common programming language.
+My pseudocode examples (which maybe aren't very "pseudo") make it appear as if Comala can be configured using Javascript, or some other common programming language.

 In fact, Comala uses its own markup language.
 The workflow we've described, including the permissions for reviewers, would look like this:
 ```